Lipid Panel with Total Cholesterol: HDL Ratio

 Why do I need this test?

-You may have this test as part of your regular medical checkup.
+You may need this test as part of your regular medical checkup.
 You may have this

 test done more often than every 5 years if: